eduardoleolim/electron-esbuild/README.md

 - *[basic-js](https://github.com/eduardoleolim/electron-esbuild/tree/master/examples/basic-js)* - A basic example with javascript using the basic configuration of electron-esbuild.
 - *[basic-ts](https://github.com/eduardoleolim/electron-esbuild/tree/master/examples/basic-ts)* - A basic example with typescript using the basic configuration of electron-esbuild.
+- *[svelte-ts](https://github.com/eduardoleolim/electron-esbuild/tree/master/examples/svelte-ts)* - An example with svelte and typescript using the basic configuration of electron-esbuild.
+Also, it shows how to use an esbuild config file for the renderer process.